department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/assisted-living-and-home-health-care.md

 You can get nursing home care in 1 of the 3 different nursing home settings listed below.
 In each, you’d live there full time and have access to nursing and medical care as well as help with daily tasks 24 hours a day.

 You may be able to get VA benefits to help pay for nursing home care.
-This would depend on your income and the level of your service-connected disability (a disability that resulted from your military service).
+It depends on your income and the level of your service-connected disability (a disability that resulted from your military service).

 Learn more about: